 Bacterial strains and growth.

 P. aeruginosa PA14 and the phenazine knockout phzA1-G1/A2-G2 were obtained from Dianne Newman’s lab at California Institute of Technology.
-For biofilm imaging, the bacteria were grown overnight on Todd-Hewitt agar, and individual colonies were inoculated into the center of the artificial sputum or M9 succinate soft agar plates(1).
+For biofilm imaging, the bacteria were grown overnight on Todd-Hewitt agar, and individual colonies were inoculated into the center of the artificial sputum (ASM) or M9 succinate soft agar plates(1).
 The biofilm colonies were grown aerobically at 37˚C for 5 days.

 For the cross-feeding experiment, Rothia mucilaginosa RmFLR01(1, 2) was grown in (ASM) for 48h.
 Rothia-derived supernatant was then filtered and cross-fed to a cystic fibrosis isolate P. aeruginosa FLR01 in M9 succinate for 72h in hypoxic conditions (2% oxygen).
 For a control, P. aeruginosa FLR01 was also grown in M9 succinate media or ASM alone.
 After the 72h incubation, P. aeruginosa FLR01 was transferred to a slide and suspended in 1% warm agar.